The Peanut Gallery Reviews Uncle Frank

 The film takes place in 1973 and follows Frank Bledsoe (Paul Bettany) and his niece, Beth (Sophia Lillis), on a road trip from New York back to their fictional hometown of Creekville, South Carolina after the death of a family member.
 Along the way, they are surprised by Frank’s boyfriend, Walid (Peter Macdissi).

 Given the Deep South backdrop in the 1970s, religion plays a large role in the struggles Frank faces as a closeted gay man.
 Growing up in the ‘30s and ‘40s in a devout community, he was forced to harbor this secret out of fear.
 As soon as he was able, he relocated to New York and kept his visits back home to a bare minimum.
-Apart from one or two exceptions, his true sexual preference falls somewhere between the realm of unknown and unspoken as far as his family is concerned.
+Apart from one or two exceptions, his true sexual orientation falls somewhere between the realm of unknown and unspoken as far as his family is concerned.

 To sustain the illusion that he is straight, he even goes as far as to invite his brother, Mike (Steve Zahn), and sister-in-law, Kitty (Judy Greer), to his Manhattan apartment to meet a fabricated girlfriend.
 The first act of Uncle Frank paints a vivid picture of what the titular character is up against and hints at unresolved issues he will have to face during his reluctant homecoming.

-Writer/Director Alan Ball (American Beauty and Six Feet Under) tackles stigmas surrounding sexual orientation with a keen eye.
+Writer/Director Alan Ball (American Beauty and Six Feet Under) tackles stigmas surrounding the LGBTQ+ community with a keen eye.
 He nimbly sidesteps many of the tropes common among the genre and implements a revitalizing approach.
 The conversations between characters feel very down-to-earth and have a healthy balance between lighthearted banter and passionate interactions.
 Ball explores the mountain of an obstacle that coming out can be and the many hurdles that can make it that much more difficult.
 He wisely tells the tale through Beth’s eyes and this perspective provides a unique lens to the unfolding story.